eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/partition.rst

 The Partition membership of an endpoint can be configured on the :ref:`api_pim_partitionqospolicy` data member of the :ref:`dds_layer_publisher_publisherQos` or :ref:`dds_layer_subscriber_subscriberQos` objects.
 This member holds a list of Partition name strings.
-If no Partition is defined for an entity, it will be automatically included in the default nameless Partition.
+In DDS, the default Partition name is the empty string ``""``.
+Therefore, an empty list (``{}``) is equivalent to a list containing only the empty string (``{""}``).
-Therefore, a Publisher and a Subscriber that specify no Partition will still be able to communicate through the default nameless Partition.
+As a result, a Publisher and a Subscriber that specify no Partition can still communicate through the default Partition, and explicitly configuring ``""`` has the same behavior.
+If ``""`` is included together with additional names, the endpoint belongs to the default Partition and to those additional Partitions.

 .. warning::